 The minor in Biology allows students to gain valuable information in the field of biological sciences while completing their primary field of study.
 It also allows students to take advanced Biology coursework related to the main discipline.
-The Faculty of Arts and Sciences offers a Minor in Biology for students who have successfully completed a minimum of 18 credits of Biology courses as follows:
+The Faculty of Arts and Sciences offers a Minor in Biology for students who have successfully completed a minimum of 15 credits of Biology courses as follows:

-Code Course Title Credit
+Course Title Credit

-BIOL 201 General Biology I 3
+General Biology I 3

-BIOL 202 General Biology I Lab.
+General Biology I Lab.
 1

-BIOL 203 General Biology II 3
+General Biology II 3

-BIOL 204 General Biology II Lab.
+General Biology II Lab.
 1

-Any three cour rses (9 credits) and one lab (1 credit) picked from the following list :
+General Biology I General Biology I Lab.
+General Biology II

-~ - ~ ~
+Any two courses (6 credits) and one lab (1 credit) picked from the following list\: